TritonDataCenter/node-skinner/README.md

 what that does, see the DTrace llquantize() function.
 To see how to use it, check the source for `makeLogLinearBucketizer`.

+There can be at most one bucketized field, and if present, it must be the last one in the list.
+For example, you can't specify `[ 'util', 'host' ]`.

 ## Notes

-The order that you specify breakdowns determines the order in which the values are output.
-If you do `[ 'city', 'state' ]`, you'll get data points that look like `[ 'Springfield', 'MA', 10 ]`.
-If you do `[ 'state', 'city' ]`, you'll get `[ 'MA', 'Springfield', 10 ]`.

-It's not allowed to specify a field with a bucketizer *before* a field without one.
-For example, you can't specify `[ 'util', 'host' ]`.
-That could be made to work, but it's a little weird, since the values inside each histogram would end up being arrays instead of numbers.

 Error checking is not great at the moment.
 (Most input errors result in assertion failures.)
 Patches welcome.